We wait, and the story of the prodigal son becomes more real.

 — Father Greg Boyle

-This disappearing act, this possible relapse—it isn’t about you, dear friend.
-Your released friend has buckled under the hundred crushing pains already piling up through their life story, and they didn’t handle that weight the way we hoped.
+This disappearing act, this deafening silence, this possible relapse—it isn’t about you, dear friend.
+Your released friend has buckled under the crushing weight piling up through their life story, and they didn’t handle that burden the way we hoped.
 They didn’t ask for help in time.

 You know enough by now to reflect well on this, together.
 What have you learned about your releasing friend’s story?
 Their past?
 Their wounds?
 Their temptations?
 Their addictions?
 Their fears?
 Their habits?
-The pressures on them from others, good and bad?
+The pressures on them from others – good and bad?
 As you remember and name these things, let it expand your compassion.
 That’s the ache in your gut that shifts.
-It might re-open some awe at what your friend has been carrying.
-And why they started to slide backwards.
+It may dampen your cheeks.
+It might awaken some awe at what your friend has been carrying.
+And maybe even some understanding of why they started to slide backwards.

 “We are sowing seeds of love, and we are not [always] living in the harvest time so that we can expect a crop.

 We must love to the point of folly.
-And we are indeed fools, as our Lord Himself was, who died for such a one as this. ”— Dorothy Day, founder of the Catholic Worker (1897-1980)
+And we are indeed fools, as our Lord Himself was, who died for such a one as this. ”

 POINTERS

-This whole module is largely on the heart level.
-But here are some very tangible pointers as you hold the heartbreak and wait.
+This whole module is speaking mostly to your team on the heart level, but here are some tangible pointers as you hold the heartbreak and wait:

-It’s essential to stick together, stay gathered.
+• KEEP MEETING.
+It’s essential to stick together, keep gathering.
 You need each other during this time.
-Regular meetings, and maybe an extra meeting to read through this, process, pray, and follow the next monthly modules.
+Regular meetings, and maybe an extra meeting to read through this, process, pray, and continue with the following modules.
 More on this below.

-If someone fell out of the boat, you don’t need everyone reaching out.
-One or two of you who have the best connection can gently reach out, while the rest of your team can be needed love and support for the outreachers.
-They’ll need it.
-This hurts.
-They need the rest of you.
+• 1-2 PEOPLE REACH OUT.
+If someone fell out of the boat, you don’t need everyone trying to get them back in.
+One or two of you who have the best connection can gently reach out, while the rest of your team can be much-needed love and support for the outreachers.

-When you reach out, make them simple, loving text messages.
+• ZERO PRESSURE.
+When you reach out, make it simple, loving text messages.
 We love you.
 Our whole team is here, we’re not going anywhere.
 You’re in our prayers.
 No pleading.
 No panic.
 No rushing to fix, or bargain, or rescue.
-(Study the father in Jesus’ prodigal son parable—below.)
+(Study the father in Jesus’ prodigal son parable below.)

+• NO MONEY.
 Now more than ever: relationship over resources.
 Make that clear boundary and agreement now.
 Addiction and old survival patterns are likely coming back for your friend.
 Money won’t help until they are back in recovery, relationship, and reflection.
-If they reach out, out of the blue, asking for money for something, say you’d rather meet up for coffee first.
-Catch up.
-Their response to that invitation will reveal where they are at, what they want at this point in their turning.
+If they reach out right now asking for money for something, say you’d rather meet up for coffee first.
+Their response to that invitation will reveal where they are at and what they want at this point in their journey.

 RUPTURE & REPAIR

-It’s how we do repair work—not walking away—that builds real trust.
-Trying to keep things perfect—that creates anxiety.
+It’s how we do repair work that builds real trust.
+Trying to keep things perfect creates anxiety.
 The sooner there’s a rupture and you work through it, the better.
-Look for moments of frustration, miscommunication as opportunities to show that this relationship won’t escalate into great conflict or abandonment.
+Look for moments of frustration and miscommunication as opportunities to show that this relationship won’t escalate into conflict or abandonment.
 Look for ways to practice gentle clarification, reassurance wherever possible, and respectful conflict resolution.

 Much of their life experience tells them you’re just waiting for an opportunity to toss them aside, give up on them, drop them, walk away.